 Best sim card for Argentina in 2024

-For Traveltomtom it leaves no doubt that Claro is the best prepaid sim card for Argentina in 2023.
-They have the best 4G/5G network coverage in Argentina and the best prepaid sim card deal and also excellent service in the Claro retail stores.
+For Traveltomtom it leaves no doubt that Claro is the best prepaid sim card for traveling to Argentina in 2024.
+They have the best 4G/5G network coverage in Argentina and the best prepaid sim card deals for tourists and also excellent service in the Claro retail stores.

-Buying a prepaid Movistar sim card in Argentina is complicated.
+Buying a prepaid sim card from Movistar in Argentina is complicated.
 You will have to buy one first at a kiosk and then go to an official retail store to get it registered.
 Then back to the kiosk to get credit on your account.
 For real Movistar Argentina?
 Who wants to do that?
 Big no-go!